Call for Papers — Open Sessions

 Members of other IFLA Sections are welcome to propose papers demonstrating how work in their professional field could be applied across the Asia-Oceania region, provided that there is a clear link with the theme of our open session.

-- The deadline for submitting a detailed abstract (500 words) and full author details is Wednesday 28th February, 2018.
-Selection of papers is based on the abstract, and presenters will be notified whether they have been successful by Thursday 15th March, 2018.
+- The deadline for submitting a detailed abstract (500 words) and full author details is Wednesday 28th February 2018.
+Selection of papers is based on the abstract.
+Due to the large number of submissions received, only the successful presenters will be notified by Friday 13th April 2018.

 - The committee will evaluate the submitted abstracts against criteria which include: innovative content, topical relevance, regional interest, clarity of exposition, originality, and overall quality.